lailalelouch/all-potatoes-doc/08_enhancements/04_javascript_4_portion_conversions.md

 In this section we'll be manipulating the ingredients amounts in the recipe details page.
 So, if the user wants to double everything up they just have to change the portion and the amounts will double up accordingly.
 All of this will happen without refreshing the page which means we'll be using javascript.

-First, we'll need to add a text input for the portion which will have the value of 1 by default and then. theu ser can change this number however he wants.
+First, we'll need to add a text input for the portion which will have the value of 1 by default and then the user can change this number however he wants.

 I decided to add the input next to the `Ingredients` headline.